 Wiltshire League Information

-Wiltshire asa arrange two league competitions; Summer and Winter League.
-Swindon ASC are very pleased to take part in these leagues each year as they offer an opportunity for the swimmers to swim as a team, rather than as individuals.
+Wiltshire ASA arrange two league competitions; Summer and Winter League.
+Melksham Swordfiah are very pleased to take part in these leagues each year as they offer an opportunity for the swimmers to swim as a team, rather than as individuals.

 These events are fun, fiercely contested between the clubs and have a great atmosphere.